okv/east/README.md

 migration done
 ```

-selected migrations can be executed by passing their names as argument
+selected migrations can be executed by passing their names (or numbers or
+basenames or paths) as argument

 ```sh
 east migrate 1_doSomething,2_doSomethingElse